Industry-Specific Safety Tips for Oregon Businesses

 Conduct safe driving training programs

-Maintain vehicles regularly and inspect tires, brakes, and lights
+Keep vehicles properly maintained and check tires, brakes, and lights

-Encourage use of seatbelts and adherence to traffic laws
+Urge the use of seatbelts and compliance to traffic laws

 Provide weather-related driving guidance

-Transportation safety programs reduce accident frequency and protect both employees and your business.
+Transportation safety programs covering the frequency of accidents protect your employees and your business.

-While seemingly low-risk, offices can still have hazards such as ergonomic injuries, slips, stress, and repetitive tasks.
+While low-risk in comparison to other workplaces, offices still carry hazards like ergonomic injuries, slips, stress and repetitive tasks.

 Safety Tips: